streamzip - create a zip file from stdin

 compression * zstd Use Zstandard compression Note that Lzma compress

-to be installed.
+needs IO::Compress::Lzma to be installed.
 Note that Zstd

-to be installed.
+compress needs IO::Compress::Zstd to be installed.
 Default

-is deflate
+is deflate.

-Sets the compression level for deflate
+Sets the compression level for deflate.
+Ignored for all

-other compression methods. -0
+other compression methods. -0 means no compression and

-for maximum compression.
+-9 for maximum compression.
 Default is 6

 Display version number